-The College provides an extensive language program with French, Modern Greek, Vietnamese and Macedonian being offered.
+The College provides an extensive language program with French, Greek, Italian and Macedonian being offered.
 The study of each language is designed to enable students to use the language to communicate with others and appreciate the cultural context in which it is used.
 It will assist students to make connections between languages as well as understand language as a system.
 Students will be able to use this language for work, further study or leisure.
-The language program provides for both students continuing the language at secondary school (Pathway1) and for students beginning the language at secondary school (Pathway 2).
+The language program provides for both students continuing the language at secondary school (Pathway1) and for students beginning the language at secondary 2).